 For the first time, Lactoprot procures raw milk for processing in Leezen directly from farmers instead of buying skimmed milk from other dairy cooperatives.
 By 2018, the volume of raw milk under contract has risen to 125 million kilograms per annum.
 64 suppliers within a radius of 70 kilometres of the site ensure short transport routes.

 Dairyfood starts the production of organic whey derivatives, and the spray tower in Riedlingen goes into operation.
 At a volume of seven million EUR, this involves the biggest single investment in the company’s history.
-In the same year, Lactoprot takes over the Tate & Lyle factory in Lübeck, where the company also acts as a contract manufacturer for powdered dried milk mixtures, stabilizing systems and compounds for foods and sports nutrition products.
-Five blending lines and seven packaging lines permit further growth.
+In the same year, Lactoprot takes over the Tate & Lyle factory in Lübeck; since then the company has also acted as a contract manufacturer for powdered dried milk mixtures, stabilizing systems and compounds for foods and sports nutrition products.
+In 2018 the facility was enlarged, which means that six blending lines and eight packaging lines are now available.